mu-ts/dynamodb/README.md

 await deleteItem(User, 'timmy', 36);
 ```

-Update an item uses the PutItem command which only updates specific attributes, for a record matching the corresponding hash key.
+### Update an item

+Uses the PutItem command which only updates specific attributes, for a record matching the corresponding hash key.
 If no hash key matches then a new item is created.

 The value returned is a merging together of the values passed in as well as the old values returned back from DynamoDB.